davidmarkham/cyclerogue/README.md

 # CycleRogue
-Python roguelike with a prestige mechanic
-Still very early in development, more to come
+Python roguelike with a prestige mechanic.
+Core gameplay mechanics inspired by UMoria Still very early in development, more to come